Program for LGBTQ Health

-The Vanderbilt University Medical Center Program for LGBTQ Health is an innovative effort to improve healthcare for lesbian, gay, bisexual, transgender and queer patients.
-We help patients navigate Vanderbilt’s healthcare services, connecting them with LGBTQ-competent providers and resources.
+Vanderbilt Health's Program for LGBTQ Health is an innovative effort to improve care for lesbian, gay, bisexual, transgender and queer individuals.
+We help patients navigate Vanderbilt Health's services, connecting them with LGBTQ-competent providers and resources.

-LGBTQ patients may face a greater chance of inadequate healthcare, certain medical problems and chronic diseases and higher rates of mental health conditions, such as depression, than the general population.
-As patient navigators, our focus is to address these healthcare disparities.
+LGBTQ patients may face a greater chance than the general population for inadequate health care, certain medical problems and chronic diseases.
+They also experience higher rates of mental health conditions, such as depression.
+As patient navigators, our focus is to address these health care disparities.

-We work in hand-in-hand with the Clinic for Transgender Health, which provides gender-affirming hormone therapy and surgical intervention for transgender patients.
+We work in hand-in-hand with the Clinic for Transgender Health, which provides and coordinates comprehensive care for transgender and gender-nonconforming adults.

 Our unique training program creates a network of doctors across the medical center prepared to care for LGBTQ patients.

-We tailor your treatment plan to meet your needs for cultural competency, affirmation of who you are and understanding you and your family.
+We tailor your care to meet your needs for cultural competency, affirmation of who you are and understanding you and your family.
 We help you navigate your treatment options to ensure that you receive the best possible care.

 Vanderbilt is a national leader in LGBTQ patient care, including cultural competency training, research and education.
 We earned a 100% rating from the Healthcare Equality Index.